From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Introduction

 \section{Introduction}

+Digital watermarking is a technique for protecting copyright by embedding identification information, known as watermark, into digital media, such as image, audio, and video \cite{wm_base1,wm_base2}.
+Particularly, watermarking techniques targeting image have seen significant advancements.
+This promising technique serves several purposes, primarily aimed at protecting copyright, verifying authenticity, and tracking transactions related to content purchases.
+Image watermarking may manifest in two primary categories: visible watermarking and invisible watermarking.
+Visible watermarking involves embedding a perceptible watermark into media, with logos and text appearing as overlays, thereby clearly signaling ownership to the viewer through the human visual system (HVS) \cite{kim2019robust, ahn2024imperceptible}.
+In contrast, invisible watermarking is an approach that embeds imperceptible watermarks into media, typically designed to be undetectable by the HVS, ensuring that it does not cause perceptible alteration and affect the enjoyment of the original content \cite{wm_base3, zhang2024editguard}.

-Digital watermarking is a technique used to protect copyright by embedding identification information, referred to as watermark, into the original image \cite{wm_base1,wm_base2}.
-Unlike visible watermarking, which inserts a watermark perceptible by the human visual system (HVS), invisible watermarking is an approach that embeds imperceptible watermarks \cite{kim2017blind}.
-In particular, multi-bit watermarking (MW), which is a representative example of invisible watermarking, has been actively researched so that multi-bit information can be extracted from the watermarked image \cite{wm_base4,nam2018sift}.
-MW inserts watermarks by considering the fundamental requirements: \emph{Imperceptibility}, which is the degree of invisibility of the watermarked signal, and \emph{Robustness}, which is the ability of the watermark to survive against various watermarking attacks \cite{wm_base3,kim2019robust}.
+Invisible watermarking is categorized into zero-bit watermarking and multi-bit watermarking, based on the \emph{Watermark Capacity}, which denotes the amount of information encoded in the media.
+In particular, multi-bit watermarking (MW), which inserts multiple watermark bits into media according to a predefined set of rules, has been actively studied due to its ability to extract multi-bit identification information from the watermarked image for the purpose of copyright protection \cite{wm_base4,li2024not,nam2018sift}.
+In addition, MW embeds watermarks by considering the fundamental requirements: \emph{Imperceptibility}, which is the degree of invisibility of the watermarked signal, and \emph{Robustness}, which is the ability of the watermark to survive against various watermarking attacks \cite{wm_base3,kim2019robust,honig2024adversarial,pan2024finding}.